syntaqx/weightloss-journal/README.md

 - Unsweetened Nut Milks

 However, I don't think I'm going to follow this.
 Milk is tasty, and I still fall into my caloric deficit, so for now I'm going to keep making my chocolate milk.

+## April 21st, 2023

+- __Todays Weight:__ 183 lbs

+This week has been extremely productive with hitting my protein goals (now using the Isopure Chocolate & Milk, 2 scoops/day).
+I've additionally added apples as a good source of Fiber to my diet.
+Since I've been hitting my macro goals significantly easier this way, I've been able to have a few drinks when I'm out with my friends without making it weird.

+Still been hitting the gym 2-4 times a week, which has been awesome.
+Excited to see where 175 looks with my belly fat.